Language Prompt for Autonomous Driving

 \section{Related Work}

-\textbf{Language Prompt in Driving Scenes.} Language prompt modeling is a broad concept covering various vision tasks, like object detection~\cite{yu2016modeling,kamath2021mdetr}, referring segmentation~\cite{ye2019cross}, and text-image generation~\cite{ruiz2023dreambooth}.
-In this work, we focus on the application of language prompts within driving scenes.
-The utilization of human commands within driving scenes allows the system to understand driving systems from the human perspective, thereby facilitating human control over driving procedures.
-Talk2Car~\cite{deruyttere2019talk2car}, the pioneering benchmark featuring language prompts for autonomous vehicles, is constructed on the base of Nuscenes~\cite{nuscenes2019}.
+\textbf{Language Prompt in Driving Scenes.} The utilization of human commands within driving scenes allows the system to understand driving systems from the human perspective, thereby facilitating human control over driving procedures.
+Talk2Car~\cite{deruyttere2019talk2car}, the pioneering benchmark featuring language prompts for autonomous vehicles, is constructed on the base of nuScenes~\cite{nuscenes2019}.
 However, its annotation only comprises keyframes that catch the eye of annotators.
-Cityscapes-Ref~\cite{vasudevan2018object} annotates both language expressions and gaze recordings for each video sequence within the driving dataset Cityscapes~\cite{cordts2016cityscapes}.
-However, the prompts deployed in both Talk2Car and Cityscapes-Ref tend to represent an individual object.
+However, the prompts deployed in both Talk2Car tend to represent an individual object.
 To solve this problem, Refer-KITTI~\cite{wu2023referring} further develops KITTI~\cite{geiger2012we}, where each prompt can refer to a collection of referent objects.
-This makes Refer-KITTI stand out as the first dataset to use a language prompt for specifying an arbitrary number of object predictions.
-More recently, Nuscenes-QA~\cite{qian2023nuscenes} opens a new avenue, Visual Question Answering (VQA), for understanding scene-level driving scenarios.
-It contains 459,941 question-answer pairs based on 34,149 visual scenes from Nuscenes~\cite{nuscenes2019}.
-Uniquely, our NuPrompt offers more fine-grained matching for 3D instances and each prompt.
+More recently, NuScenes-QA~\cite{qian2023nuscenes} opens a new avenue, Visual Question Answering (VQA), for understanding scene-level driving scenarios.
+DriveLM~\cite{drivelm} considers 2D crucial objects for graph visual question answering.
+Although there are other natural language sets used in the driving area, like BDD-X~\cite{kim2018textual}, DRAMA~\cite{malla2023drama}, TalkBEV~\cite{talk2bev}, and Rank2Tell~\cite{rank2tell}, they are completely different from ours because of using language as captions for improving driving explanations.
 A thorough comparison between existing prompt-based driving datasets and ours is summarized in Table~\ref{table:dataset}.